 This process consists of tasks that administrators typically perform when configuring applications.
 Your agency might follow a different process according to its business requirements.

 To configure applications, administrators perform the following tasks:

-- "Configuring Citizen Access to Cases for Applications" on page 97 - "Setting Up a Siebel Audit Trail for Submitted Applications" on page 97 - "Configuring Contact Matching" on page 98
+- Configuring Citizen Access to Cases for Applications - Setting Up a Siebel Audit Trail for Submitted Applications - Configuring Contact Matching - Setting Up Verification Templates

-"Setting Up Verification Templates" on page 99